infinyon/fluvio-docs/news/this-week-in-fluvio-0001.md

 there was no way for user code to return Errors to indicate that something had gone wrong while processing records.

-Prior to `0.9.0`, [the only type of SmartStream was filters], which looked something like this:
+Prior to `0.9.0`, the only type of SmartStream was filters, which looked something like this:

-[the only type of SmartStream was filters]: https://www.infinyon.com/blog/2021/06/smartstream-filters/

 ```rust
 use fluvio_smartstream::{smartstream, Record};